opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 \f[\begin{array}{l} \alpha =  scale \cdot \cos \theta , \\ \beta =  scale \cdot \sin \theta \end{array}\f]

-We use the function: **cv.warpAffine (src, dst, M, dsize, flags, borderMode, borderValue)**
+We use the function: **cv.getRotationMatrix2D (center, angle, scale)**
+@param center    center of the rotation in the source image.
+@param angle     rotation angle in degrees.
+Positive values mean counter-clockwise rotation (the coordinate origin is assumed to be the top-left corner).
+@param scale     isotropic scale factor.

 Try it
 ------

 Here is a demo.
 Canvas elements named rotateWarpAffineCanvasInput and rotateWarpAffineCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

-@note cv.getRotationMatrix2D() which can find an affine matrix of 2D rotation is not in the white list.

 \htmlonly
 <!DOCTYPE html>